 Be active.
-Even though we are staying at home, find ways to be active every day.
-There are plenty of ways to be active outdoors and still practice social distancing.
+Even though we are staying at home more, find ways to be active every day.
+There are plenty of ways to be active outdoors and still practice social distancing (also called physical distancing).
 Exercise relaxes you.
 It generates hormones that boost the body's immune system.
 If you can't get out, take a fitness class online.

 Keep your balance.
 Calming anxiety doesn't mean ignoring problems.
 It's about finding our balance so we can cope well; so we can help ourselves and each other though this situation.
 We can find calm and well-being even when we face great uncertainty.

 Know when to reach out for help.
 If your anxiety seems overwhelming — if you're having trouble sleeping, eating, or interacting in the ways you normally would — get help.
 Most behavioral health providers are offering telehealth visits during this time and can schedule with new patients.
 Don't be afraid to reach out for help during this stressful time!Back to Articles